pvigier/pvigier.github.io-jekyll/_posts/2019-09-08-beginner-guide-game-networking.md

 While the peer-to-peer architecture is still used in some games, client-server is the standard as it is easier to implement, it requires less bandwidth and it is easier to prevent cheating.
 Thus, in this guide, we will focus on client-server architecture.

 More precisely, we will be interested in authoritative servers, it means that the server is always right.
-For instance, if a player thinks it is at coordinates (10, 5) but the server tells him that it is at (5, 3), then the client should update its position to the server's one, and not the opposite.
+For instance, if a player thinks it is at coordinates (10, 5) but the server tells him that it is at (5, 3), then the client should update its position to that of the server, and not the opposite.
 Using an authoritative server enables us to detect cheating more easily.

 There are mainly three components in game networking: